CJ-Mayes/SportsVizSunday/README.md

 If you get stuck please visit [here](https://www.gitkraken.com/learn/git/github-download#how-to-download-a-csv-from-github)
 </details>

-# repo-visualizer Demo
+## Visualising Our DataSets

-This is an example of using the [repo-visualizer](https://github.com/githubocto/repo-visualizer) GitHub Action.
+This is an example of all of our Sports Data files

-We've included the generated diagram by adding it to the README:

 ![Visualization of this repo](./diagram.svg)

-You can check out the whole GitHub Action at [diagram.yml](/.github/workflows/diagram.yml).
-Notice that we're excluding the `ignore` and `.github` folders, using the `excluded_paths` config.